 Constitutional fragmentation + Institutional decay = Structural inertia

-World War II mobilisation
+World War II mobilization

 Cold War industrial and technological buildup